MSLNZ/msl-io/docs/new_reader.rst

            return  # True or False

        def read(self):
-           """This method reads the data file and returns a Dataset object."""
+           """This method reads the data file(s) and returns a Root object."""

-           # Create an empty dataset
+           # Create a new Root object
-           dataset = self.create_new_dataset()
+           root = self.create_root()

            #
-           # Populate the attributes of this `dataset` from the information in the file
+           # Populate the attributes of `root` from the information in the file(s)
            #

-           # return the dataset
+           # return the Root object
-           return dataset
+           return root